 - a.
-The supervisor will hold follow-up consultations as soon as possible but no later than two business days after the establishment or modification of an impending danger safety plan. - b.
-Through follow-up case consultation, the supervisor is required to affirm that the safety plan is reasonable and adequate based on the following: - (1) The Safety Analysis must clearly describe how each of the specific conditions for an in-home safety plan is present or not. - (2) The investigator or case manager is able to describe how impending danger manifests in the home. - (3) The child welfare professional is providing the least intrusive actions including reasonable efforts and documenting them in the Safety Analysis Summary in the FFA. - (4) The parent(s)/legal guardian(s) were involved in the analysis and planning. - (5) It is clear how the safety plan will control and manage impending danger. - (6) The safety plan is logical and justifies how the child will be protected. - (7) If the plan involves relocation or placement of the child out of the home, the Conditions for Return are appropriate and clearly delineated. - c.
+The supervisor will conduct a follow-up consultation as soon as possible but no later than 24 hours after the establishment or modification of an impending danger safety plan to review the sufficiency of the safety plan. - b.
+Through follow-up case consultation, the supervisor is required to affirm that the safety plan is reasonable and adequate based on the following: - (1) The Safety Analysis must clearly describe how each of the specific conditions for an in-home safety plan is present or not. - (2) The child welfare professional is able to describe how impending danger manifests in the home. - (3) The child welfare professional is providing the least intrusive safety actions including reasonable efforts and documenting them in the Safety Analysis Summary in the FFA. - (4) The parent(s)/legal guardian(s) were involved in the analysis and planning. - (5) It is clear how the safety plan will control and manage impending danger. - (6) The safety plan is logical and justifies how the child will be protected. - (7) If the plan involves relocation or placement of the child out of the home, the Conditions for Return are appropriate and clearly delineated. - c.
 When Impending Danger has been identified through completion of the Family Functioning Assessment-Investigation, the supervisor will complete weekly "follow-up" consultations until the case is transferred to case management.
 The supervisor must determine that the investigator is demonstrating due diligence in preparing the case for transfer to case management.
 The weekly consultations will review the sufficiency of the Impending Danger Safety Plan and determine that the investigator is managing the plan adequately.